crawl3r/redirectplz/README.md

 Any issues, let me know!
 I plan to extend the source code it can identify, so if there are specific requests please let me know.

-## Thanks
-Big thanks to Hakluke, I used Hakrawler's (https://github.com/hakluke/hakrawler) concurrency and picked at the concurrency/goroutine code to patch mine.
-Thanks LeonMugen (https://github.com/Leonmugen/ORtester) for the payload list.

 ## Installing
 ```
 go get github.com/crawl3r/redirectplz